d2l-ai/d2l-en/chapter_recurrent-modern/deep-rnn.md

 the bias $\mathbf{b}_\textrm{h}^{(l)} \in \mathbb{R}^{1 \times h}$, are the model parameters of the $l^\textrm{th}$ hidden layer.

-In the end, the calculation of the output layer is only based on the hidden state of the final $L^\textrm{th}$ hidden layer:
+At the end, the calculation of the output layer is only based on the hidden state of the final $L^\textrm{th}$ hidden layer: